FacilityApi/Facility/docs/Http.md

 The `name` parameter of the `http` attribute can be used to indicate the name of the HTTP header; if omitted, it defaults to the field name.

-Header fields should be of type `string`.
+Header fields must be of type `string`.
 The header value is not transformed in any way and must conform to the HTTP requirements for that header.

 Headers commonly used by all service methods (`Authorization`, `User Agent`, etc.) are generally outside the scope of the FSD and not explicitly included with each request and/or response.